Shiqiang-Liu/SSEFuse/README.md

 # SSEFuse
-The code of "SSEFuse: A saliency semantic enhancement with Mamba and dynamic spiking neural networks for multimodal image fusion"
+The code of "SSEFuse: Saliency semantic enhancement for multimodal medical image fusion with Mamba and dynamic spiking neural networks"